 CHRIS: We were just mates living near each other in Kentish Town – nothing to do, no real plans.

-LEE: We started to get into music like Roxy Music and David Bowie – I actually remember trying to dress up as Bryan Ferry.
+LEE: We started to get into music like David Bowie and Roxy Music – I actually remember trying to dress up as Bryan Ferry.
 I once climbed up on the roof of the Rainbow theatre with Si to see Roxy, supported by Leo Sayer.
 As I’ve pulled myself up to this window, there’s Leo painting his face in the mirror.
 When we got in, we were up above the band with all these dead pigeons and gunge; when we got down we looked like a couple of kids from Oliver.
-That was when pub rock was big and we went to see live bands and artists such as Ian Dury, the Feelgoods and the like.
-We used to go and see bands at Dingwalls, the Nashville, the Roundhouse and the Hope & Anchor; it was about 50p to get in.
-If we couldn’t afford it, we’d bunk it.
-The doors were a lot easier to get through in those days.
+We were so lucky where we were.
+We were at the epicentre of it all – Dingwalls, the Tally Ho, the Lord Nelson.
+It was a stroll away to your nearest live venue, a couple of bus stops away; it was all around us.
+We used to go and see bands at other places, like the Nashville, the Roundhouse and the Hope & Anchor; it was about 50p to get in.
+If we couldn’t afford it, we’d bunk it because he doors were a lot easier to get through in those days.
 That’s how we got in to see people like Gary Glitter.
+There weren’t many soul or blues or reggae artists around then, so I never got to see the likes of Bob Marley.
+It that was more when pub rock was big, which I was attracted to, so we went to see live bands and artists such as Ian Dury, the Feelgoods and the like.
+Many a Saturday evening was spent watching the Kilburns.
 I also went to see Alex Harvey down the West End somewhere with Mike, Chris, Si and a couple of pals.
 We walked in and there’s this character on stage with a stocking over his face and a big wall that he smashed through.
 Just his antics and the visuals really took me.

 CHRIS: One time, me and Lee even bunked in to see David Bowie at Earls Court.